9erson/bytebles/courses/First Byte at Python/Lesson 5 - The While Loop.md

 ## Generating Random Numbers

-Random numbers are numbers that are selected in a way that is unpredictable and unbiased.
-In Python, you can generate random numbers using the built-in `random` module.
+Random numbers are numbers that are selected in a way that is **unpredictable** and unbiased.
+In **Python**, you can generate random numbers using the built-in `random` module.

 You can generate random numbers by using the `random.randint()` function.
 This function returns a random integer between two specified values, inclusive of both endpoints.
 Here's an example: